Safeguarding at Tolworth School

 Tolworth School is part of Operation Encompass a project run jointly between the police and school to support children exposed to domestic abuse incidents.
 Please click here to see letter to parents.

 The Domestic Abuse Hub (run by the Safer Kingston Partnership) 020 8547 6046 (Mon to Fri 10am-4pm) offers information and support to anyone experiencing domestic abuse, or talk to one of our Safeguarding Team who can help you in getting the support you need.

 What to do if you are worried about a child

 As a school community it is our duty to keep children safe.
 If you have any safeguarding concerns please see one of our Safeguarding Leads, Rachel Seivright Nye (Headteacher) and Linda Jackson (Children & Families Co-ordinator)

-If you want to speak to someone about a safeguarding concern out of school hours or during the holidays then please contact Kingston Single Point of Access (SPA) using the contact details below.
+To speak to someone about a safeguarding concern anytime or out of school hours or during the holidays then please contact Kingston Single Point of Access (SPA) using the contact details below.

 Call 020 8547 5008 from 8am to 6pm, Monday to Friday, or 020 8770 5000 out of hours.